Course Launch Collateral: All The Things You'll Make For Your Launch

 What will you offer?
 How much will that cost?

-Write it down in your worksheet :)
+Write it ALL down :)

 You thought we’d be done by now?
 Hehehe.

 A downsell is an offer that is only presented AFTER your launch is over, and only to those who did not purchase.

 It’s basically saying “I know that you might not have been able to invest either the time or money into the signature course, so this is a “lite” version to get you started”.